Layapanda/Projet_NP/doc/Developer/README.md

 ### **Rapsberry PI 4 with Linux development**

-If you want to be running the same distribution as I did when I developed, I suggest you have a look at my [**Raspberry Debian 10**](https://github.com/Layapanda/Projet_NP/tree/main/doc/RaspberryDebian) image creation procedure for the **Raspberry PI 4 board**.
+If you want to be running the same distribution as I did when I developed, I suggest you have a look at my [**Debian 10**](https://github.com/Layapanda/Projet_NP/tree/main/doc/RaspberryDebian) procedure for the **Raspberry PI 4 board**.

 Refer to the sections only talking about deploying the system for the NP.